610yilingliu/610yilingliu/README.md

 - ⚡ Fun fact: ...
 -->

-- Bachelor of Applied Math, Xiamene University; Master of Information Technology, the University of Western Australia
+- Bachelor of Applied Math, Xiamen University; Master of Information Technology, the University of Western Australia
 - Game player -> Game designer -> Programmer.
 Game is fun -> Designing game for players to play is fun -> Coding makes me like a God to create what I want!
 - she/her
 - Chinese/English